Anxiety in children

 7. Breath – teach your child how to take deep breaths to help them relax.

 8. Don’t avoid – anxiety feeds off avoidance.
-Although it is natural to not do something because it makes us feel anxious, children need to learn that anxiety goes down the more familiar we are with a situation or thing.
+Although it is natural to not do something because it makes us feel anxious, children need to learn that anxiety goes down the more familiar we are with a situation or think.

 If you think your child’s worries are taking over their life and stopping them from doing things they used to enjoy, or affecting their sleep and eating, chat to your Health Visitor or GP to find out what support there is for you all.